 “Work is love made visible”.
 Those were the words emblazoned on a waiter’s uniform at a restaurant in South Africa many years back.

-Welcome to the Unmind team Kate, we look forward to your next Series!
+Thanks, Hazel.
+We look forward to your next Unmind Series!